 The ability to innovate determines the performance and growth of any organizations, however, to drive innovation through cross-functional teams is not easy: different mindset and knowledge can often cause more conflicts than delivery of innovative solutions.

-Based on the framework of design thinking, this workshop is designed to enhance the collaboration in the cross-functional teams to drive innovate thinking in an organization.
+Based on the process of Creative Problem Solving (CPS) , this workshop is designed to enhance the collaboration in the cross-functional teams to drive innovate thinking in an organization.
 Through a series of activities, the participants will be able to discover synergies and leverage diversity to achieve the goal of co-innovation through cross-functional teams.

 Recently, there have been a lot of discussion about China becoming the next innovation super power.
 A recent HBR blog “Get Ready for China’s Innovation Juggernaut” alerts the readers that China is making huge strides to transform themselves as an innovative nation.
 It uses examples that more than 100 million registered private enterprises in China; the Chinese firm Huawei was third among all companies in number of patents filed last year; and media conversation these days centers on when, not whether, China will produce a success story like Steve Jobs’.
 For the first time in 2009, four Chinese companies are listed in the 50 Most Innovative Companies ranking by Bloomberg Businessweek, while American companies on the list decreased from 35 in 2007 to 22 in 2009.
 All signs are pointing to the fact that China is going to become next innovation power house.